Anunaya07/CompetitiveCodes/README.md

 # CompetitiveCodes
-Just a stack of competitive programming hi there!!
+Just a stack of competitive programming.